How Message Architecture Works: From Scattered Expertise to Systematic Authority

 Notice how each audience receives a different promise while hearing the same voice.
 This is architectural elegance—multiple entry points leading to the same destination.

-The Audience Matrix Framework:
+The Audience Matrix Framework (Exercise 2):

 -

-— For the Birketts: Curriculum developers and administrators -
+— Birketts: Curriculum developers and administrators

-— For the Birketts: Parents and community leaders
+— Birketts: Parents and community leaders

 Greg articulated this architectural thinking when describing their vertical cross-curricular approach: “This needs to happen across the board.”
 Not in isolation.
 Not in fragments.
 Across the entire system.